nojsja/shadowsocks-electron/README.md

 - QRCode-Import may not work on some devices.
 - Linux without Gnome-desktop may not work, working for that.
-- Snap package for Linux has some unnormal behavior.
+- Snap package for Linux has some abnormal behavior.

 ## Supported Platforms & Arch